Urban development: from big to small

 Together with grabner huber lipp Landschaftsarchitekten und Stadtplaner

-On the footprint ... in the course of time: Haldenseestrasse
+In the footsteps ... in the course of time: Haldenseestrasse

-The existing buildings form the conceptual basis for the reinterpretation of the current neighbourhood.
-Deeper buildings create an increase in urban density.
-The existing structures are incorporated as a footprint and further developed in an alternation of green courtyards and traffic-free alleyways according to the classic principle of the "street - flat - courtyard" settlement typology.
-Each flat participates in the communal open space and an attractive thoroughfare.
+The existing buildings serve as the conceptual basis for reinterpreting the neighbourhood.
+Deeper building volumes increase urban density.
+The existing structures are incorporated as a footprint and further developed through an alternation of green courtyards and traffic-free alleyways, following the classic principle of the "street flat courtyard" settlement typology.
+Each flat benefits from shared open spaces and an attractive network of pathways.

-“The urban-planning concept of the design is derived by the architects as it were in accordance with the laws of nature from the history of the place and the existing buildings.
-The district is divided into large crescents that follow the footprint of the existing housing estate.
-The raising of the urban density prescribed in the regional planning programme is achieved largely by deeper buildings – a perfectly plausible development of the estate.
-With the zoning of the building site according to the classical principle ‘street – apartment – courtyard’, it is possible to combine the housing-estate typology with the formation rule of classical European urban districts.
-In future, the place will not be characterised by housing rows surrounded on all sides by open spaces, but rather by rows of buildings that line a curved, interesting street.
-A convincing urbanistic concept: every dwelling will receive an address in well-proportioned public space, every dwelling will participate in a generous and green inner courtyard.
-The simple clarity of the district’s layout is equalled by its viability, which will prove itself in the long-term implementation process.
-The architects’ decision to place the underground garages consistently under the buildings and the streets, which are sealed anyway, makes it possible to preserve a large number of existing trees.
+“The urban-planning concept of the design is derived by the architects almost naturally from the site’s history and existing buildings.
+The neighbourhood is structured in sweeping crescents that follow the footprint of the existing housing estate.
+The required increase in urban density, as outlined in the regional planning programme, is primarily achieved through deeper building volumes – a perfectly plausible further development of the estate.
+By zoning the building site according to the classical principle ‘street – flat – courtyard’, the design successfully combines the housing estate typology with the formation rule of classical European urban quarters.
+In future, the place will not be characterised by rows of houses surrounded by open spaces but rather by rows of buildings that line a curved, interesting street.
+This results in a compelling urban concept: each residence is given a distinct address along a well-proportioned public space while also benefiting from a generous, landscaped inner courtyard.
+As straightforward as the overall master plan appears, it is likely to prove highly resilient in the long-term implementation process.
+The architects’ decision to place the underground garages consistently beneath the buildings and already sealed streets makes allows for the preservation of a significant number of existing trees.

-The clear urban order is opened up by a series of public green spaces, which are intended to create an open-space connection between Krumbadstrasse and the underground railway station Michaelibad. …”
+The clear urban structure is interspersed with a sequence of public green spaces, creating a continuous open-space connection from Krumbadstrasse to the Michaelibad underground railway station…”

 Haldenseestrasse, Bad-Schachener-Strasse, Munich